josephsenior/Grinta-Agent/CONTRIBUTING.md

-# Contributing to OpenHands
+# Contributing to Forge

-Thank you for your interest in contributing to OpenHands!
+Thank you for your interest in contributing to Forge!
 This guide will help you get started.

 ## Quick Start

 1. **Fork the repository**
-2. **Clone your fork:** `git clone https://github.com/YOUR_USERNAME/openhands.git`
+2. **Clone your fork:** `git clone https://github.com/YOUR_USERNAME/Forge.git`
 3. **Create a branch:** `git checkout -b feature/your-feature-name`
 4. **Make changes** and commit
 5. **Push to your fork:** `git push origin feature/your-feature-name`